12 Questions You Need To Ask Your Birth Doula

 So, now you know the stats.
 You have heard from many friends that their doula was “amazing”!
 You know you have to have one yourself, but you're not sure how to go about finding the right birth doula for you.

-This seems like a fairly simple question.
-Some become doulas because of their birth experience and others because they have always loved birth.
-Knowing a doulas motivations for birth work is very insightful!
+This is a fairly simple question.
+Some become doulas because of their birth experience, and others because they have always loved birth.
+Knowing a doula’s motivations for birth work is very insightful!

 2. Do you have a backup?
 How does your backup relationship work?
 This is KEY, you guys.
-Birth is unpredictable and your doula needs to have a backup.
-Actually they need to have more than one backup, if possible.
-Getting the details on how your doula will inform their backup about you and your birth is really important because there’s always a chance that they will not be available.
+Birth is unpredictable, and your doula needs to have a backup.
+They need to have more than one backup, if possible.
+Getting the details on how your doula will inform their backup about you and your birth is important because there’s always a chance that they will not be available.

 3. What happens when something unexpected happens?
-What is your labor goes long, your doula has a personal emergency or something else unforeseen occurs?
+What if your labor goes long, your doula has a personal emergency, or something unforeseen occurs?
 Since birth is so unpredictable, one must prepare for the unexpected.
-If the doula has a personal emergency when you go into labor, what happens?
-What if the labor goes for days and the doula can’t even keep her eyes open?
-Knowing what happens in unforeseen circumstances, will better help you prepare mentally for those changes.
+What happens if the doula has a personal emergency when you go into labor?
+What if the labor goes on for days, and the doula can’t even keep her eyes open?
+Knowing what happens in unforeseen circumstances will help you prepare mentally for those changes.

-4. Do you have any other births or commitments around the time of my due date?
-The goal of a doula is to be there through your pregnancy and birth.
-Most doulas plan their commitments around their clients, but doulas do have a life outside of doula work: kids, partners, social events and/or friends.
-Its’s important to know if they have any planned events around your due date.
+4. Do you have any other births or commitments around my due date?
+The goal of a doula is to be there through your pregnancy and childbirth.
+Most doulas plan their commitments around their clients, but doulas do have a life outside of doula work: kids, partners, social events, and/or friends.
+Knowing if they have any planned events around your due date is essential.
 If so, what happens if you go into labor?
-Even if they have a commitment around your due date, it does not mean you will not still have them for your labor.
-Again, it is just nice to know that it is a possibility they might not be available and know the plan if they aren’t.
+Even if they commit to your due date, it does not mean you will not still have them for your labor.
+Again, it is just nice to know that it is a possibility they might not be available and understand the plan if they aren’t.

 5. What are your thoughts on medications during labor?